Contrast-Security-OSS/docs/content/installation/net/azureAppService/Installation-nuget-project.md

 ## Step One: Create an application hosted on Azure App Service

-* Create an Azure account if you don't have one already: https://portal.azure.com/
+* [Create an Azure account](https://portal.azure.com/) if you don't have one already.
-* Follow the instructions to create an ASP.NET web application and deploy it to Azure App Service: https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet-framework
+* Follow the instructions to [create an ASP.NET web application](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet-framework), and deploy it to Azure App Service.
-* Publish your application to Azure and confirm that it works as expected without Contrast.
+* Publish your application to Azure, and confirm that it works as expected without Contrast.

 ## Step Two: Add the Contrast NuGet Package to your application

 In Visual Studio:

-* In the Solution Explorer, under the application project, right click on References and select "Manage NuGet Packages"
+* Under the application project in the Solution Explorer, right click on **References** and select **Manage NuGet Packages**.

-* Search for __Contrast.Net.Azure.AppService__ package.
-Select it and add it to your project
+* Search for **Contrast.Net.Azure.AppService** package, select it and add it to your project.

 * Build your application.
-Confirm that Contrast assemblies (e.g. `Contrast.Sensors.dll` and `ContrastProfiler-32.dll`) are in your application's bin directory.
-You can easily navigate to the bin directory by right clicking on the project in Visual Studio and selecting "Open Folder in File Explorer" and then navigating to the "bin" directory from there.
+Confirm that Contrast assemblies (e.g., `Contrast.Sensors.dll` and `ContrastProfiler-32.dll`) are in your application's *bin* directory.
+You can easily navigate to the *bin* directory by right clicking on the project in Visual Studio, selecting **Open Folder in File Explorer** and going to the directory from there.

 ## Step Three: Add application authentication settings for Contrast

 There are two primary ways to add the authentication settings that Contrast needs.

-* The "App Service Settings" dialog in Visual Studio's Publish to Azure App Service
+* The **App Service Settings** dialog in Visual Studio's Publish to Azure App Service
 * The Azure App Service Portal

-You may have noticed the following text appear when you installed the Contrast .NET NuGet package:**
+You might have noticed the following text appears when you installed the Contrast .NET NuGet package:

  ```
  Added package 'Contrast.NET.Azure.WebSites.18.X.X' to 'packages.config'